madebits/madebits.github.io/blog/2015/2015-12-10-WebEx-On-Ubuntu.md

 └── jre/
 ```

 We are almost done.
-The Firefox 32 bit we have will not run in the default 64 bit system because it needs additional library dependencies.
+Firefox 32 bit we have will not run in the default 64 bit system because it needs additional library dependencies.
 The best way to get them is to be bold :) and run these commands:

 ```
 sudo apt-get install firefox:i386 sudo apt-get install firefox
 ```

 The first command will remove Firefox 64 bit from your system and install Firefox 32 bit with its required libraries.
 The second command will then remove Firefox 32 bit from your system, and install back Firefox 64 bit.
 The libraries needed to run Firefox 32 bit will, however, remain.
-After you do this, you can run your copy of Firefox 32 bit found in the `~/32` folder using:
+Now, you can run your copy of Firefox 32 bit found in the `~/32` folder using:

 ```
 ~/32/f32.sh &